 This one is a simple metaphor: A person with “snow on the roof” has white hair.

 Have you ever made a snowman?

 You start out with a little clump of snow.
 You roll it into a ball.
-You keep rolling your ball of snow on the ground in more snow and watch it get bigger and bigger.
+You keep rolling your ball of snow on the ground and watch it get bigger and bigger.